Skip to main content

 Marie and Denis never met in person: France was in lockdown.
 The mandate was signed in May 2020, as the first outings were being permitted.
 Everything was done by phone.

-Denis’s criteria were precise: a house or apartment with 3 bedrooms, a main living area of at least 50 m² (implying a total surface of 120 to 150 m²), absolutely quiet, within 10 minutes of his serviced apartment, with parking.
+Denis’s criteria were precise: a house or flat with 3 bedrooms, a main living area of at least 50 m² (implying a total surface of 120 to 150 m²), perfectly quiet, within 10 minutes of his serviced apartment, with parking.
 Renovation accepted.
-The budget was consistent with these requirements.
+The budget matched these requirements.

 The difficulty: a tiny search perimeter